adrianjoiner/CityInfoApi/documented-steps.md

 - Manually deleted the db from SQl server explorer else the 'migrate' will try to update the existing rather than create new

+## Safely storing sensitive data
+- Use app settings for non sensitive data (as could go to source control etc)
+- Use environment variables for sensitive as they override app settings

+## Seeding the database